Ray wins 5th straight as Diamondbacks top Giants 3-2

 TRAINER'S ROOM

-Diamondbacks: OF J. D. Martinez was a late lineup scratch with neck stiffness.
-Martinez is batting .451 (23 for 51) with 10 homers and 20 RBIs over his last 12 games. .
-C Jeff Mathis (fractured right hand) is with the team and is ramping up hand-strengthening exercises, manager Torey Lovullo said.
+Diamondbacks: OF J. D. Martinez was a late lineup scratch with neck stiffness and day-to-day, Diamondbacks manager Torey Lovullo said.
+Martinez is batting .451 (23 for 51) with 10 homers and 20 RBIs over his last 12 games. ...
+C Jeff Mathis (fractured right hand) is with the team and is ramping up hand-strengthening exercises, Lovullo said.
 Mathis will meet with surgeon Dr. Don Sheridan next week when the team returns to Arizona.
 He's been on the DL since Aug.
 22.

 Giants: Closer Mark Melancon is back with the team and has started rehabbing after undergoing pronator surgery on his right forearm earlier this week.
-There were no complications with the procedure, manager Bruce Bochy said. .
+There were no complications with the procedure, manager Bruce Bochy said. ...
+RF Hunter Pence left the game in the eighth inning with back spasms after diving for Descalso's fly ball in seventh inning. ...
 OF Gorkys Hernandez went into Friday's game as a defensive substitute in center field despite suffering a left wrist sprain that Bochy said has been bothering him the past few weeks.

 UP NEXT